opis/config/README.md

 that provides developers an API which allows them to work with configurations in a standardised way, no matter where the configurations are stored.

-The supported backend storages are: File, JSON, Mongo, MongoArray, PHPFile, Memory, DualStorage.
+The supported backend storages are: File, JSON, PHPFile, Memory, DualStorage.

 ##### Important!